odell0111/image-in-terminal/README.md

 ```
 imageinterminal -h

-usage:
+Usage:
   imageinterminal image_uris [options]
-  iit image_uris [options]

-positional arguments:
+                                                  Image In Terminal
+                                                        v1.2.5
+                                                       by Odell
+                                                      2023-2024
+Positional Arguments:
   image_uris            File path(s) or HTTP/HTTPS link(s) of the image(s) to be displayed.
 A directory can also be
                         passed in which case all supported images in the directory will be displayed.

-options:
-  -h, --help            show this help message and exit
-  -w WIDTH, --width WIDTH
+Options:
-                        Destination width of the image(s).
+  -w, --width WIDTH     Destination width of the image(s).
-  -wt WHITENESS_THRESHOLD, --whiteness-threshold WHITENESS_THRESHOLD
+  -wt, --whiteness-threshold WHITENESS_THRESHOLD
                         (float [0 - 1]).
 Pixels with a whiteness higher than this value will be inverted.
-  -dt DARKNESS_THRESHOLD, --darkness-threshold DARKNESS_THRESHOLD
+  -dt, --darkness-threshold DARKNESS_THRESHOLD
                         (float [0 - 1]).
 Pixels with a whiteness lower than this value will be inverted.
   -r, --recursive       If a directory is passed as image_uri the image search will be recursively performed within
                         the directory passed and all its subdirectories.
   -pp, --procedural-printing
-                        The image(s) pixels will be printed one by one procedurally instead of printing/displaying the entire image at
+                        The image(s) pixels will be printed one by one procedurally instead of printing/displaying the
-                        once.
+                        entire image at once.
 Useful when printing/displaying high resolution images.
+  -nc, --no-center      Do not center image(s).
+  -nf, --no-fit         Do not automatically fit image(s) width to terminal width when -w/--width is not specified.

+Miscellaneous:
+  -h, --help            Show this help message and exit.
+  -v, --version         Show version number and exit.

+Simple Python package to display a single or multiple images in the terminal by converting it into text.
+For the
+desired behavior to be achieved, the terminal must support colors, unicode characters and there should be no spacing
+between lines (0 line-spacing).
 ```

 **From the terminal:**
 ```
 imageinterminal "myImage.jpg"
 iit "https://images/exampleImage.jpg" "myOtherImage.png" -w 128
-iit "myImagesOnWhiteBackgrounds" -w 256 -wt 0.97
+iit "myImagesOnWhiteBackgrounds" --width 256 -wt 0.97
+iit myImage2.png --no-fit --no-center
 ```

 **From a python script:**